pagkly/Zed/Investopedia3/How Return on Equity Works.md

 ### Using ROE to Estimate Growth Rates

 Sustainable growth rates and dividend growth rates can be estimated using ROE, assuming that the ratio is roughly in line or just above its peer group average.
-Although there may be some challenges, ROE can be a good starting place for developing future estimates of a stock’s growth rate and the growth rate of its [dividends](https://www.investopedia.com/terms/d/dividend.asp).
+Although there may be some challenges, ROE can be a good starting place for developing future estimates of a stock’s growth rate and the growth rate of its [[dividends]](https://www.investopedia.com/terms/d/dividend.asp).
 These two calculations are functions of each other and can be used to make an easier comparison between similar companies.

-To estimate a company’s future growth rate, multiply the ROE by the company’s [retention ratio](https://www.investopedia.com/terms/r/retentionratio.asp).
+To estimate a company’s future growth rate, multiply the ROE by the company’s [[retention ratio]](https://www.investopedia.com/terms/r/retentionratio.asp).
 The retention ratio is the percentage of net income that is retained or reinvested by the company to fund future growth.

 ### ROE and a Sustainable Growth Rate